niyorn/browser-technologies/opdracht2/README.md

 ## Pop up
-The pop up is a functionaly that is also often used in the web to attract the user attention.
-But how are we going to attraction the user attention when javascript is disabled?
+The pop up is a functionality that is also often used in the web to attract the user attention.
+But how are we going to attract the user attention when javascript is disabled?

 The solution that I've taken when javascript is disabled is to use the anchor element.
 When a pop up should be displayed, the user is taken to a new page where the pop up detail is showed.